ericzbeard/wordle-solver/README.md

 I'm studying for the AWS AI/ML exam, and my preference is always to build something rather than spend all day memorizing documentation.

+This readme is more of a stream-of-consciousness than proper documentation, so bear with me.

 *The Rules*:

 * I can’t pre-program English words into the system